datalytyx/snowflake-webhooks/README.md

 Which will delete the S3 bucket, the lamba functions and the triggers, IAM roles etc.

-Then you should drop the database you created in Snowflake and everything will be removed.
+Then you should drop the schema and database you created in Snowflake and everything will be removed.